Informo/specs/content/information-distribution/source.md

 adding the new one to it.
 The signature associated with the new user **must** be generated from the new user's registration event.

-### Linking between a source and its new user
+### Binding between a source and its new user

-If the new user's registration event is signed by a cryptographic key it was using before the If the `signature` key from the `prev_user` key in the new user's registration event can be verified using a public cryptographic key that was already in the previous user's registration event's `sig_keys` key, then client implementations **must** consider the link between a source (or a sub-source) and its new user valid.
+If the `signature` key from the `prev_user` key in the new user's registration event can be verified using a public cryptographic key that was already in the previous user's registration event's `sig_keys` key, then client implementations **must** consider the binding between a source (or a sub-source) and its new user valid.

-If such a condition couldn't be met, client implementations are in charge of asserting the validity of a link between a source, or sub-source, and its new user, using whatever mechanism they see fit.
+If such a condition couldn't be met, client implementations are in charge of asserting the validity of a binding between a source, or sub-source, and its new user, using whatever mechanism they see fit.

 {{% notice tip %}}
-A suggested way to assert the validity of this link would be for a client implementation to define a threshold for linking a source to its new user.
+A suggested way to assert the validity of this binding would be for a client implementation to define a threshold for binding a source to its new user.
 This threshold is defined by the percentage of trust authorities certifying this source as trustworthy that updated their list of trusted sources to reference the new user, within the trust authorities trusted by the user.
-If a threshold is defined by a client implementation, it should consider the link between a source and its new user as valid once that percentage becomes higher than the threshold.
+If a threshold is defined by a client implementation, it should consider the binding between a source and its new user as valid once that percentage becomes higher than the threshold.
 Such a threshold wouldn't be necessary for sub-sources, because a sub-source is only verified by its parent source, which then needs to update its